vanus-labs/vanus-connect/connectors/sink-doris/README.md

 ### Test

-Connect to Doris and use command to create database and table.
+Connect to Doris and use the following command to create a database and table.

 ```shell
 create database vanus_test;